St. Peters Church, Belgrave (Leicester)

-St. Peters is part of the Parish of the Resurrection, which also includes the Edwardian St. Albans and the 1962 St. Gabriels, as well as St. Matthews House, converted from a public house.
+St. Peters was part of the Parish of the Resurrection, which also included the Edwardian St. Albans and the 1962 St. Gabriels, as well as St. Matthews House, converted from a public house.
 Only St. Albans, now known as the Church of the Resurrection, remains.

 Near the church are two 18th century mansions, Belgrave Hall, a famous haunted house which is now a museum, and Belgrave House, the Talbot Inn and the Georgian Cross corners, now an Arts Centre.

 St. Peters is no longer open for worship.